-Experts at the Sie Center for Down Syndrome provide comprehensive care for babies, kids and young adults who have a confirmed genetic diagnosis of Down Syndrome.
+Experts at the Sie Center for Down Syndrome provide comprehensive consultation for infants, children and young adults who have a confirmed genetic diagnosis of Down Syndrome.
 We partner closely with your child’s primary care provider.
 We provide services starting at prenatal diagnosis up to age 25 (children must be seen in our clinic prior to age 21 to continue to age 25).
-The Sie Center offers state-of-the-art treatment and evaluation by a multidisciplinary team.
+The Sie Center offers state-of-the-art evaluations by a large multidisciplinary team.
 Our team stays current on medical and developmental needs of children with Down syndrome.

 Developmental Pediatrician/Nurse Practitioner

-Developmental pediatricians and nurse practitioners are the experts who will evaluate your child and provide treatment recommendations for Down syndrome.
+A developmental pediatrician and nurse practitioner are the medical experts who will evaluate your child and provide treatment recommendations for Down Syndrome.
 To perform a complete evaluation, they use information obtained during your visit to the Sie Center and from other sources, such as medical records, input from your child’s physicians, educational records, and records from psychologists, occupational and physical therapists, and speech-language pathologists.

-The developmental pediatrician or nurse practitioner will review the medical and developmental assessment, along with current recommendations, to coordinate care and maximize your child’s health and abilities.
+The developmental pediatrician or nurse practitioner will review the medical and developmental assessment, along with current recommendations, to coordinate care and optimize your child’s health, development and quality of life.

-Because of certain physical characteristics like low muscle tone, lax ligaments and decreased strength, a child with Down syndrome does not develop gross motor skills in the same way as the typically-developing child.
-A physical therapist evaluates and makes treatment recommendations for such concerns as gross motor skill development, foot management, strengthening exercises and posture.
+Because of certain physical characteristics including low muscle tone, lax ligaments and decreased strength, a child with Down syndrome does not develop gross motor skills in the same way as the typically-developing child.
+A physical therapist will provide an evaluation and make treatment recommendations for home programming, which will be shared with your child’s primary care provider and community therapists.

 A speech-language pathologist has the information and expertise to help address the speech and language challenges faced by many children with Down syndrome.
 Most children with Down syndrome will be delayed in acquiring speech and language skills (especially expressive skills).
-The frustration commonly experienced with making their needs known may lead to behavioral issues.
+The frustration commonly experienced with making their needs known may lead to behavioral, learning and socialization challenges.

-Because children with Down syndrome are usually better at understanding others than expressing themselves verbally, speech therapy is a recommended intervention to treat speech sound production disorders (pronunciation) problems, giving these children a chance to better communicate with others.
+Because children with Down syndrome are usually better at understanding others than expressing themselves verbally, speech therapy is a regularly recommended intervention to treat speech sound production disorders (pronunciation) problems, giving these children a chance to better communicate with others.
 Our speech pathologist will also explore other modes of communication to optimize your child’s ability to communicate.
 A speech-language pathologist will provide resources and demonstrate methods and at-home activities to help a child master new speech and language skills.
 These resources and methods can then be shared with the school and/or other community providers.

-A psychologist provides consultation with schools, parent training regarding management of challenging or unsafe behaviors, evaluation for dual diagnoses (Down syndrome and Autism), and desensitization to medical devices (such as hearing aids) and procedures which may cause distress.
+A psychologist provides behavioral assessment and parent training regarding management of challenging or unsafe behaviors, evaluation for dual diagnoses (Down syndrome and Autism), and desensitization to medical devices (such as hearing aids, glasses) or other procedures which may be causing your child distress.
 A psychologist also provides treatment planning and intervention strategies.

 A social worker assists families in coping with the social, emotional, financial and psychological concerns associated with having a child with Down syndrome.
 Our social worker also assists families with locating community resources and can provide support for transition to adulthood.
 A social worker can act as a liaison between the patient, family, health care team and community agencies.